longmaisg/LLM-RAG-Lessons/README.md

-# LLM-RAG-Lessons
-Lessons to learn LLM/RAG the fastest way

 So you want to confidently update your CV with hot-and-sexy AI, LLM/RAG just like chatGPT, but the path is so foggy?